hungrymedia/wp-multipost/trunk/readme.txt

 The HMMultipostMU_children custom field stores the data for each sub-blog post made from the main blog.
 This is what maintains the relationship between each main post/page and sub-blog posts/pages.
 If you remove or alter this custom field, you may be unable to automatically edit/delete related sub-blog posts or pages any longer.

+= I am not seeing all of my sub-blogs in the list on the post authoring page.
+Why not? =

+The list of blogs contains only those to which the current user has permission to post.
+So it may be that you need to add the current user as an editor/administrator to each sub-blog.

 == Screenshots ==

 1. Shows the settings page for Multipost MU.
 Simply a way to choose whether or not all blogs are pre-selected to receive cross posts.